PRIORITY ACTION Alert

 VAL'S STORY - With Link To Slide Presentation

-Last month (September, 2012) a truck ran over a dog.
+In September, 2012, a truck ran over a dog.
 The dog was seriously injured.
 And, the driver of the truck left the scene.

 People in the neighborhood called for help from the authorities so that the dog could be cared for.
 The authorities did respond as a matter of record, but without diligence.
 The situation was considerably mis-handled.